Dominique Ducharme (ice hockey)

-Dominique Ducharme (born March 12, 1973) is a former Canadian professional ice hockey coach and former player.
-He is the former head coach of the Montreal Canadiens of the National Hockey League (NHL).
+Dominique Ducharme (born March 12, 1973) is a Canadian professional ice hockey coach and former player who is currently an assistant coach for the Vegas Golden Knights of the National Hockey League (NHL).
+Previously, he served as head coach of the Montreal Canadiens for parts of two seasons between 2020–21 and 2021–22.

 Playing career

-Ducharme had a four-year standout career playing for the University of Vermont's men's ice hockey team.
-He ranks ninth all-time in points with 149, and seventh all-time in assists with 93 at UVM while playing alongside the likes of future NHLers and Stanley Cup champions Martin St. Louis and Tim Thomas.
+Ducharme had a standout collegiate career playing for the Vermont Catamounts of the National Collegiate Athletic Association (NCAA).
+Collectively, he ranks ninth all-time in team history for points (149), and seventh all-time in assists (93), playing alongside the likes of future NHLers and Stanley Cup champions Martin St. Louis and Tim Thomas.

-After graduation, Ducharme began his professional career with splitting time between the Raleigh IceCaps and Huntington Blizzard of the ECHL along with the Cornwall Aces of the AHL in 1995–96.
-After that, he embarked on a five-year career in the French leagues, before retiring in 2002.
+Following graduation, Ducharme began his professional career splitting time between the Raleigh IceCaps and Huntington Blizzard of the ECHL along with the Cornwall Aces of the American Hockey League (AHL) in 1995–96.
+He then embarked on a five-year career across the various French leagues, before retiring from active play in 2002.

 Coaching career

-After retiring as a player, Ducharme spent one season as a coach for the University of Quebec at Trois-Rivieres team in 2002–03.
-In 2004, Ducharme took his first head coaching job, working with his hometown junior team, the Joliette L'Action in the Quebec Junior AAA Hockey League.
-He stayed there until 2008, when he accepted a position as an assistant coach with the Montreal Junior Hockey Club in the QMJHL, until taking a job with the Halifax Mooseheads in 2011.
+After retiring as a player, Ducharme spent one season as a coach for the University of Quebec at Trois-Rivieres in 2002–03.
+The following year, Ducharme assumed his first head coaching role, working with his hometown junior team, the Joliette L'Action in the Quebec Junior AAA Hockey League (QMAAA).
+He stayed there until 2008, when he accepted a position as an assistant coach with the Montreal Junior Hockey Club in the Quebec Major Junior Hockey League (QMJHL), prior to joining the Halifax Mooseheads in 2011.

-Ducharme's first season with the Mooseheads saw the team finish 6th overall in the QMJHL, and second in the Maritimes Division reaching the semifinals of the President's Cup.
-In 2012–13, with top NHL Draft prospects like Nathan MacKinnon and Jonathan Drouin, Ducharme and the Mooseheads went 58–6–3–1, registering 347 goals for and only 176 goals against.
-In the 2013 President's Cup playoffs, Halifax lost just one game to capture its first QMJHL crown in team history.
-With automatic entry in to the 2013 Memorial Cup, the Mooseheads defeated the Portland Winterhawks 6–4, to win its first Memorial Cup title, and become the third-straight QMJHL team to win the tournament in as many years.
-For his efforts, Ducharme was awarded with the Ron Lapointe Trophy as the QMHJL's Coach of the Year.
+Ducharme's first season with the Mooseheads saw the team finish sixth overall in the QMJHL, and second in the Maritimes Division reaching the semifinals of the President's Cup.
+In 2012–13, with a roster featuring top NHL Draft prospects like Nathan MacKinnon and Jonathan Drouin, Ducharme and the Mooseheads went 58–6–3–1, registering 347 goals for and only 176 goals against.
+In the 2013 President's Cup playoffs, Halifax lost just one game to capture its first QMJHL title in team history.
+With automatic entry in the 2013 Memorial Cup tournament, the Mooseheads defeated the Portland Winterhawks 6–4, to win its first Memorial Cup, and become the third-straight QMJHL team to win the tournament in as many years.
+For his efforts, Ducharme was awarded with the Ron Lapointe Trophy as the league's Coach of the Year.

 Following the 2015–16 QMJHL season, Ducharme resigned his position with the Mooseheads and joined Drummondville as both head coach and general manager.